HOW TO OBJECT

 Planning decisions are never taken in a vacuum.
 The officers or councillors who determine a planning application do not just do so on a whim.
 They are required by law to determine such matters in accordance with “the Development Plan”, unless material considerations indicate otherwise.

-The Development Plan will in future consist of a number of 'development plan documents' (DPDs), starting with a Core Strategy, which is then supplemented by more detailed DPDs explaining how the policies in the Core Strategy are to be implemented and applied.
-These various documents were known collectively as the 'Local Development Framework' but are now more usually referred to simply as the 'Local Plan'.
+The Development Plan in each local planning authority's area is called the Local Plan.
+(In Wales it is called the Local Development Plan.)
+Precisely what constitutes the Local Plan has changed over the years.
+In quite a few cases there is a Core Strategy, and several other 'development plan documents' (DPDs) explaining how the policies in the Core Strategy are to be implemented and applied.
+These various documents used to be known collectively as the 'Local Development Framework' but are now referred to simply as the 'Local Plan'.
 The plan will prescribe the areas where particular types of development will be acceptable and will designate other areas (such as Green Belt and open countryside) where development is generally discouraged.
 In addition, the plan will contain detailed policies relating to design, acceptable uses (for example in town centres) and other detailed matters.
 In addition, most planning authorities also publish supplemental planning guidance, giving detailed advice on particular planning issues.
-Most development plans (and some supplemental planning guidance notes) are now published on the internet, and will be found on the Council’s website.
+Most local plans (and some supplemental planning guidance notes) are now published on the internet, and will be found on the Council’s website.

-In quite a few areas the local planning authority has still not succeeded in putting its Core Strategy in place, and even where a Core Strategy has been adopted, it may not yet have been fleshed out by other DPDs.
+In some areas the local planning authority has still not succeeded in putting its Local Plan in place.
 In such cases, some or all of the policies in the old-style Local Plan will still apply, although as old Local Plans become increasingly out-of-date, the weight to be given to them is much reduced, especially where they are seen to be inconsistent with the policies in the National Planning Policy Framework (see below).

-Until comparatively recently there was also an over-arching ‘Regional Spatial Strategy’ (or 'Regional Strategy'), which was concerned with strategic planning issues over a wider area of the country.
-However, Regional Strategies have now been abolished.
-This will leave only the new Local Plan* [*Local Development Plan in Wales] (replacing the former Local Plan or Unitary Development Plan) which sets out planning polices for the area of a district council (or unitary authority).
+Until a few years ago there was also an over-arching ‘Regional Spatial Strategy’ (or 'Regional Strategy'), which was concerned with strategic planning issues over a wider area of the country.
+However, Regional Strategies have been abolished.
+This leaves only the new Local Plan* [*Local Development Plan in Wales] which sets out planning polices for the area of a district council (or unitary authority).

-Among the material considerations which a Council must also take into account is ministerial policy and guidance, set out in various government circulars and in the National Planning Policy Framework (the NPPF), published in March 2012, which replaced the previous series of Planning Policy Guidance Notes (PPGs) and Planning Policy Statements (PPSs).
+Among the material considerations which a Council must also take into account is ministerial policy and guidance, set out in the National Planning Policy Framework (the NPPF), published in March 2012, which replaced the previous series of Planning Policy Guidance Notes (PPGs) and Planning Policy Statements (PPSs).
 [In Wales, there is a single document – ‘Planning Policy – Wales’ and a series of Technical Advice Notes on specific topics.]
-The NPPF is of considerable importance in areas where a Core Strategy has not yet been adopted by the local planning authority.
+The NPPF is of considerable importance in areas where a Local Plan has not yet been adopted by the local planning authority.
 It has led to numerous appeals being allowed for housing developments where the local council cannot demonstrate that it has a committed 5-year land supply for housing.

 As a general rule, objectors need not concern themselves with these documents, but if you believe that a proposed development would be in breach of a particular policy, then you might find it helpful to draw attention to this.